Citizen Police Academy

 Graduates of the Citizen’s Police Academy play a vital role in their community by improving communication between citizens and law enforcement and by providing local input and support throughout the county.

 The Citizen’s Police Academy is free and enrollment is open to qualified individuals.
 Applicants must be at least 18 years of age and reside in Fayetteville, or the surrounding area.
 A thorough background check will be conducted on each applicant.
+We accept applications year-round.

 Residents interested in participating in the Citizen’s Police Academy must fill out an application for consideration.
 For more information, please contact the Fayetteville Police Department’s Community Policing Division at 479-587-3580.